 Ruptures of the quadriceps tendon occur relatively infrequently and usually occur in patients older than 40 years.
 A strong association exists with numerous systemic diseases and prior degenerative changes in the knee extensor mechanism.
 Ruptures most often occur unilaterally.
 Bilateral ruptures are highly correlated with systemic disease but have been reported in healthy patients who do not have predisposing factors.
 [1, 2, 3, 4, 5, 6, 7, 8]

 In 1949, Steiner and Palmer reported the first case of bilateral, simultaneous ruptures of the quadriceps tendons.
 Since then, several large series of patients undergoing quadriceps tendon repair have been published.
-These include works by Scuderi in 1958, Ramsey and Muller in 1970, Siwek and Rao in 1981, Larsen and Lund in 1986, Rasul and Fischer in 1993, Rougraff and colleagues in 1996, and Konrath and co-authors in 1998.
-Many case reports of bilateral quadriceps ruptures have been published in the last few decades.
+[13, 14, 15, 16, 17, 18] In the past few decades, many case reports of bilateral quadriceps ruptures have been published in the last few decades.
 [2, 3, 4, 5, 6, 7]

 McMaster showed that normal tendons in rabbits do not rupture under stress.
 Instead, linear stress causes disruption at the musculotendinous junction, the muscle belly, or the tendinous insertion into bone.
-Harkness demonstrated that approximately 30 kg/mm2 of longitudinal stress may be applied to normal quadriceps tendons prior to failure.
+Harkness demonstrated that approximately 30 kg/mm2 of longitudinal stress may be applied to normal quadriceps tendons before they fail.
 Additionally, many ruptures occur after relatively trivial trauma.
 Therefore, tendon rupture usually occurs through a pathologic area of the tendon.

 Many conditions have been reported to contribute to degeneration of the quadriceps tendon, including the following: